aadilmallick/my-notes-docusaurus/docs/typescript-tutorial/01-typescript-basics.md

 type Num = GetReturnType<() => number>;
 ```

-In the example above, we are basically creating another generic called `Return` that will the return type of the function we pass in.
+In the example above, we are basically creating another generic called `Return` that will be the return type of the function we pass in.
 We are saying that whatever thing we pass into the `GetReturnType<>` generic type alias must be a function, and then we infer its return type.

 ```ts
 type RType<T> = T extends (...args: any[]) => infer R ?
 R : never;